western/http-here/README.md

 ```
 - if you set `--crypt` arg on cmd
 - if filename contain `.crypt` extension
-- if you set right passcode (pass code send by form input)
+- if you set right passcode (pass code set by form)

 ### Server will be decrypt download file (case 2):
 ```console